NH Construction Law

 Negligently performed inspections can work both ways; inspectors occasionally approve lower disbursements than objectively justified by the contractor’s performance.
 Usually the owner’s contract with the contractor will require payments as particular performance milestones are achieved regardless of whether the construction lender makes a disbursement – and the owner will be in breach unless personal funds are used to cover the gap.
 But the owner may not have sufficient personal funds to tap, or may be reluctant to tap them because of faith in the bank inspector’s accuracy.
 Except in the rare case where the contractor has agreed to abide by the bank inspector’s assessment of amounts earned, this puts the owner at risk of having the contractor suspend or even abandon work if the amount of the underpayment is substantial.
 Worse, the contractor or one of its unpaid subcontractors could place a mechanic’s lien on the property – which is sure to result in a breach of the owner/borrower’s loan agreement!

-There are possible ways to contract around all of these pitfalls, including loan agreements that undertake additional duties to borrowers and contractor agreements to continue the work and waive lien rights despite disagreement with the amount of bank-approved disbursements.
+There are ways to contract around all of these pitfalls, including loan agreements that undertake additional duties to borrowers and contractor agreements to continue the work and waive lien rights despite disagreement with the amount of bank-approved disbursements.
 All such contractual solutions depend on the leverage possessed by and the negotiation savvy of the parties to these arrangements.
 Residential owners are usually on the short end here.
 If you’re wondering how often an owner has hired me to review the documents in advance, I can tell you, it’s a round number.
 Very round.

 #121: Owners' Duties to Withhold Money for Subcontractors